robert-hh/Candle/readme.md

 sunlight.
 Otherwise you get candles in Salvador Dali style.
 Even then, I have to replace the wax part sometimes.
 It gets dirty after a while.

+Note: If you ask, what the relation to Micropython is:
+I used a PyBoard 1.0 and a LDR to capture the brightness pattern of a real candle, and a Python script for normalizing the data and cutting it into appropriate segments.